 With Trusted Browsers enabled, SendSafely will prompt you every time you log in from an unrecognized browser to see if you want to add the browser to your Trusted Browser list.

 NOTE: You should only designate a browser as trusted if it runs on a device that you have control over.
 Never add a public or shared browser to your list of trusted devices.

-When you designate a browser as trusted, our client-side API generates a unique public/private key pair for use by that browser.
-Unlike regular encryption keys, where the same key is used to encrypt and decrypt information, public/private keys each only perform one of those functions (not both).
+When you designate a browser as trusted, our client-side API generates a unique public/private key pair for use by that browser (referred to as a Trusted Device Key).
+Unlike regular encryption keys, where the same key is used to encrypt and decrypt information, public/private keys each only perform one of those functions and not both.
 So anything that gets encrypted with the public key, for example, can only be decrypted with the private key.
-As the name implies, the private key is secret and only known by the browser (SendSafely never has access to that key).
+As the name implies, the private key is secret and only known by the browser...SendSafely never has access to that part of the key.
 The public key, as the name implies, is not secret and is uploaded to our servers.